-The Centers for Disease Control and Prevention (CDC) released a report in May that said the number of illnesses caused by mosquito, tick, and flea bites more than tripled in the United States between 2004 and 2016.
+The Centers for Disease Control and Prevention (CDC) reported in May of 2018 that the number of illnesses caused by mosquito, tick, and flea bites more than tripled in the United States between 2004 and 2016.

 Nine new germs spread by mosquitoes and ticks were discovered or introduced into the United States during this time.
 “Zika, West Nile, Lyme, and chikungunya—a growing list of diseases caused by the bite of an infected mosquito, tick, or flea—have confronted the U.S. in recent years, making a lot of people sick.
 And we don’t know what will threaten Americans next,” said CDC Director Robert R. Redfield, M.D.
 1